 The site is the location of the proposed Hahn Street development, which has undergone some major revisions since developer Morningside first presented its plans to the city in 2007.
 The development originally was to include 82 condominiums, seven townhomes and 20,000 square feet of retail space.
-Morningside last month proposed a new plan that includes rental apartments and 12,600 square feet of retail for the site.
+Morningside last month that includes rental apartments and 12,600 square feet of retail for the site.

 The remediation is a joint effort between the owners of Pauli's and Morningside, Grabowski said.